 Yes, I know this probably isn’t what you wanted to hear because that’s always the answer.
 But it is true!
 Practicing hand lettering is the most important thing you can do to improve your hand lettering.
 Practice lettering alphabets and words and the basic strokes.
 If you don’t know the basic strokes, check out Hand Lettering the Basic Strokes where I also give you a free hand lettering worksheet to get started.
 Be consistent in your practicing.
 Choose a time each day that you will commit to practice hand lettering.
 I normally recommend just spending 15 minutes a day to practice hand lettering.
 It’s ok to spend more time, just start with only 15 minutes because that seems doable.

 If you have no idea what to practice, I have several hand lettering worksheets and workbooks to help you.
-The first one would be the Hand Lettering for Beginners workbook because it gives you a simple hand lettering alphabet in lowercase and uppercase, and if you’re ready to find your style, I would recommend Fearless Lettering because it show you how to start creating your own hand lettering alphabets.
+The first one would be the Hand Lettering for Beginners workbook because it gives you a simple hand lettering alphabet in lowercase and uppercase, and if you’re ready to find your style, I would recommend Fearless Lettering because it shows you how to start creating your own hand lettering alphabets.

 2- Know what lettering style you’re doing